qrvey/partner-portal/docs/composer/06-Dashboards/dashboard-builder.md

     * **Fill**.
 Image resizes and changes its proportions to fit in the container.
 5. On the canvas, adjust the size and position of the image box as needed.

-### Add text
+### Add Text
-You can add static text to your report by drawing a Text box on the canvas and configuring its settings.
-Text settings include:
+You can add static text to your report by drawing a Text box on the canvas and configuring its settings, including font type, font size, text styles (bold, italic, etc.), font color, background color, alignment, text wrapping, borders, and padding.
-* Font Type
-* Font Size
-* Text Styles (Bold, Italic, etc.)
-* Font Color
-* Background Color
-* Alignment
-* Text Wrapping
-* Borders
-* Padding

-#### To add text
 1. Click the **Text** icon on the toolbar.
 2. Draw a bounding box on the canvas.
 Size and position the box as desired.
 The Configuration panel updates to display Text Configuration options.
 3. Click in the box and type your text.
 4. Use the settings in the Text Configuration panel to format the text.

-### Insert a button
+### Insert a Button
 You can add buttons to your dashboard to enable end users to easily navigate to a different site.

-#### To add a button
 1. Click the **Button** icon on the toolbar.
 2. Draw a bounding box on the canvas.
 Size and position the box as desired.
 The Configuration panel updates to display Button Configuration options.
 3. In the Button Configuration panel, under Label, enter the text to display on the button.
 4. Select the Font Color and Background Color in the boxes provided.
 5. In the **Add Link** box, paste in the URL you want the button to redirect to.

-### Working with Themes
+### Themes
 The Themes feature enables you to apply the same look-and-feel to multiple charts.
 Qrvey Composer provides a default theme that you cannot delete or edit.
 However, you may create new themes and define your own visual styles.
 When you create a theme, it is available in all your applications.
 Every theme has a unique ID that you can reference programmatically.

 For more information on working with Themes, see "Managing Themes" in [Setting Chart Colors and Themes](../../07-Charts/setting-chart-styles.md).

 ### Insert a Filter Control
 The Filter Controls feature enables you to add an object to the dashboard that provides end users with some data filtering capabilities.
-Options are:
+Options are: Date Picker, Value List, and Input Box.
-* Date picker
-* Value list
-* Input box

 >**Note**: The Filter Controls feature is different than the Filters feature.
 For more information on configuring filters, see [Overview of Filters](../../08-Filtering%20Data/overview-of-filters.md).

-#### To add a filter control
-1. Click the **Filter Controls** icon in the toolbar and select one of the following options:
+1. Click the **Filter Controls** icon in the toolbar and select: Date Picker, Value List, or Input Box.
-    * Date picker
-    * Value list
-    * Input box
 2. Draw a bounding box on the canvas.
 Size and position the box as desired.
 The Configuration panel updates to display Filter Control Configuration options.
 3. Under General, select the column to use in the Filter Control.
 4. Complete the remaining options for the filter control.
 Note that the options provided vary depending on the type of Filter Control selected.

 ### Align Objects
 The Align components feature helps arrange the components with more precision.
 To align components, select them on the canvas and click the Align Objects icon on the toolbar.
-Select one of the following options:
-* Align left
-* Align center
-* Align right
-* Align top
-* Align middle
-* Align bottom
+Options include align left, align center, align right, align top, align middle, and align bottom.

 ### Arrange Objects
 You can arrange overlapping components so that one is in front or behind the other.
 Select the component you want to arrange and click the Arrange Components icon on the toolbar.
 Select one of the following options:
 * Send to Front
 * Send to Back

-### Download options
+### Download Options
 The Download feature enables you to download the dashboard data in CSV or Excel format or a visualization of the dashboard in PDF format.
 If multiple datasets are used on the same dashboards, they are exported as separate files.

-To download a file, click the Download icon on the toolbar and select one of the following options:
+To download a file, click the Download icon on the toolbar and select one of the following options: CSV, PDF, or Excel.
-* CSV
-* PDF
-* Excel

-### Add a page header
+### Add a Page Header
 Dashboard Builder enables you to add a customized page header to all your dashboards.

 1. To add a page header, click the **Insert** menu and click **Page Header**.
 The canvas updates to display a header area as a container on the page.
 The Configuration panel updates to display Header Configuration options.